 4. Identify All Your Touchpoints

 Your touchpoints are everywhere your audience interacts with your business, online or offline.
-Your touchpoints might include your ads, email, social media platforms, customer service interactions, and website.
+Your touchpoints might include your ads, email, social media platforms, customer service interactions and website.
 You may even want to get specific – down to the landing pages or forms on your website.

 Once you’ve listed all your touchpoints, assign them to the customer journey stages that they correlate to.
 And yes, they may belong to more than one.

-With this, you can compare where your users are going at each phase and where you want them to be.
+With this, you can compare where your leads are going at each phase and where you want them to be.
 If there’s a difference between the two, it could be because it wasn’t clear where they needed to go.

 A good strategy for your website is to take advantage of the Google Analytics Behavior Flow report.
-It will show you how your users move from page to page and is a great way to identify your page touchpoints, the sources that lead to your website (possibly more touchpoints), and their sequences.
+It will show you how your website users move from page to page and is a great way to identify your page touchpoints, the sources that lead to your website (possibly more touchpoints) and their sequences.

-5. Identify User Goals at Each Touchpoint
+5. Identify Customer Goals at Each Touchpoint

 And, with an understanding of their expectations, you can exceed them.
 Take the example of a pizza delivery: A customer may expect their pizza to arrive in 20 minutes, but if you can get it there in 10, you just created a memorable customer experience.
 That is assuming everything else, from taste to packaging, met or exceeded expectations as well.